CLI Guide#

 Then, we can run the following command to train the model:

-python resnet.py fit --config config.yaml
+python main.py fit --config config.yaml

 By default, executing the command above will store the experiment results in a directory named lightning_logs, and the last state of the model will be saved in a directory named lightning_logs/version_{int}/checkpoints.
-In addition, all arguments passed to instanciate the Trainer, ResNetBaseline, CIFAR10DataModule, torch.optim.SGD, and torch.optim.lr_scheduler.MultiStepLR classes will be saved in a file named lightning_logs/version_{int}/config.yaml.
+In addition, all arguments passed to instanciate the Trainer, CIFAR10DataModule, torch.optim.SGD, and torch.optim.lr_scheduler.MultiStepLR classes will be saved in a file named lightning_logs/version_{int}/config.yaml.
 When testing the model, we advise to use this configuration file to ensure that the same hyperparameters are used for training and testing.

-python resnet.py test --config lightning_logs/version_{int}/config.yaml --ckpt_path lightning_logs/version_{int}/checkpoints/{filename}.ckpt
+python main.py test --config lightning_logs/version_{int}/config.yaml --ckpt_path lightning_logs/version_{int}/checkpoints/{filename}.ckpt

-Experiment folder usage
+Experiment folder usage#

 Now that we have seen how to implement the CLI tool and how to use configuration files, let explore the configurations available in the experiments directory.
 The experiments directory is mainly organized as follows: